apoikos/pkg-xmobar/readme.md

    -d dir  --dir dir a string giving the base directory where mbox files with
                      a relative path live.
    -p prefix --prefix prefix  a string giving a prefix for the list
-                      of displayed mail coints
+                      of displayed mail counts
    -s suffix --suffix suffix  a string giving a suffix for the list
-                      of displayed mail coints
+                      of displayed mail counts
 - Paths may start with a '~' to expand to the user's home directory.
-- This plugin requires inotify support in your linux kernel and the [hinotify] package.
+- This plugin requires inotify support in your Linux kernel and the [hinotify] package.
 To activate, pass `--flags="with_inotify"` during compilation.
 - Example.
 The following command look for mails in `/var/mail/inbox`